search

 Trading Hours 24 hours a day, 365 days a year

-Trading Hours Every Monday from 6:35 to 7:05 Every Monday from 7:35 to 8:05
+Trading Suspension Period Every Monday from 6:35 to 7:05 Every Monday from 7:35 to 8:05

 Trading Hours 24 hours a day, 365 days a year

-Trading Hours Every Monday from 6:35 to 7:05
+Trading Suspension Period Every Monday from 6:35 to 7:05

 Trading Hours 24 hours a day, 365 days a year

-Trading Hours Every Monday from 7:35 to 8:05
+Trading Suspension Period Every Monday from 7:35 to 8:05

 In addition, Exness has adopted daylight saving time to make the most of the longer daylight hours from spring through fall.
-As a result, trading hours are divided into "daylight saving time" and "standard time"; during daylight saving time, the opening and closing times of the foreign exchange market are moved forward by one hour.
+As a result, trading hours are divided into “daylight saving time” and “standard time”; during daylight saving time, the opening and closing times of the foreign exchange market are moved up by one hour.

 note